Cryptacular/config-service/README.md

 ---

-- [ ]  Start with a web API framework that's good at apis.
+- [x] Host on AWS Lambda
-- [ ]  Create a configuration endpoint that serializes a similar configuration that we might use for say ISW
+  - [ ] Return XML from endpoint
+- [ ] Do not show empty XML tags
+- [ ] Implement GraphQL
 - [ ] Setup a DB.
 Relational or document/nosql, configurable by environment (dev, prod, uat)
-- [ ]  Integrate GraphQL to fetch data from database